Vision-Based Mistake Analysis in Procedural Activities: A Review of Advances and Challenges: Methodological and Supervision-Based Grouping of Mistake Analysis Approaches

 Step-wise models (STM) explicitly incorporate procedural structure by segmenting a task into discrete steps or actions, without the use of an explicit task graph (no nodes‐and‐edges encoding of step dependencies) and no template alignment against a master protocol.

-The methods belonging to this category~\cite{HoloAssist}, follow a two-stage pipeline.
-First, a segmentation mechanism (either ground-truth or learned) yields clip-level features for each action (step).
-Then, each identified action step is treated as an independent unit for classification, exploiting a light-weight classification head, usually for coarse mistake detection (correct vs.\ incorrect).
+The foundational methods in this category typically follow a supervised two-stage pipeline: first segmenting the action, then classifying it as correct or incorrect.
 Wang et al.~\cite{HoloAssist} utilize a pre-trained ViT~\cite{dosovitskiy2020image} backbone to encode video clips corresponding to annotated action steps and feed the resulting per-step embeddings into a TimeSformer~\cite{bertasius2021space} coupled with a classification head that jointly predicts the step label and a binary “correct vs. mistake” flag.
-Similarly, the baseline provided in the BRIO-TA dataset~\cite{BRIOTA}, classifies action segments as normal or erroneous using a two-stage pipeline.
-First, visual features are extracted from RGB frames using spatiotemporal backbones such as I3D~\cite{carreira2017quo} or X3D~\cite{feichtenhofer2020x3d}.
-These features are then fed into a temporal segmentation model, such as MS-TCN~\cite{farha2019ms}, which outputs frame-wise mistake predictions.
+Similarly, the baseline provided in the BRIO-TA dataset~\cite{BRIOTA} utilizes spatiotemporal backbones like I3D~\cite{carreira2017quo} or X3D~\cite{feichtenhofer2020x3d} followed by temporal segmentation models (e.g., MS-TCN~\cite{farha2019ms}) to output frame-wise mistake predictions.
+Advancing this paradigm, Patsch et al.~\cite{patsch2025mistsense} introduce MistSense, which fuses explicit hand pose features with RGB data, each modelled via a dedicated temporal encoder and aligned via Q-Formers, to target fine-grained \textit{executional errors}.

+While these approaches treat the step as a monolithic unit for binary classification, recent work by Li et al.~\cite{li2025mistake} advances the STM paradigm via \textit{Mistake Attribution}.
+Instead of a simple binary flag, their method conditions the step-wise analysis on Semantic Role Labeling~\cite{gardner2018allennlp}, decomposing the textual description of an action into specific components (Predicate, Object).
+By cross-attending these role tokens with the video step features, the model can explicitly attribute the error to a specific semantic violation (e.g., recognizing that the \textit{object} was manipulated incorrectly despite the correct \textit{action} being performed).
+This moves modeling from coarse detection to fine-grained semantic and spatiotemporal localization.

 A notable departure from these supervised paradigms is the approach in~\cite{EgoPED}, which despite following a similar action localization pipeline as previous methods, it introduces a Contrastive Step Prototype Learning (CSPL) mechanism enabling step-wise mistake detection in an unsupervised manner.
 Instead of learning directly from both correct and erroneous executions, CSPL exploits only correct sequences.
 The model learns discriminative step-specific prototypes in a contrastive embedding space (via InfoNCE loss~\cite{oord2018representation}), encouraging the network to produce similar embeddings for instances of the same step while pushing away different ones.
 At inference, each step in a test sequence is projected into this space and classified based on proximity to its corresponding prototype.
 Deviations from the expected prototype are flagged as errors.